radiodan/radiodan-client.js/docs/docs/usage/players-playlists.md

 ### Adding content to a playlist

-The player can add any kind of content, either local to the server:
+The player can add content either local to the server:

 ```javascript
 player.add(['newtrack.mp3']);